The Bible's Prophetic Accuracy

 Jeremiah 23:6 ~ Behold, the days come, saith the LORD, that I will raise unto David a righteous Branch, and a King shall reign and prosper, and shall execute judgment and justice in the earth.
 In his days Judah shall be saved, and Israel shall dwell safely: and this is his name whereby he shall be called, The Lord Our Rightiousness.

 Anybody claiming to be the Jewish Messiah must be able to prove that he is a son of David.
 While this could be done in Jesus' day; today it is impossible to prove a linage back to of David.
-It is also worth noting that, as Jeremiah predicted, Christians teach Jesus is their rightiousness.
+It is also worth noting that, as Jeremiah predicted, we as Christians teach Jesus is our rightiousness.

 Matthew 12:23 ~ And all the people were amazed, and said, Is not this the son of David?

 Philippians 3:9 ~ And be found in [Jesus], not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith.

 Isaiah 7:14-16 - He Shall be Born of a Virgin